 All students are responsible for their own music.
-Students are issued practice folders at the first rehearsal.
+Students receive practice folders before the first rehearsal.
 With the exception of the International Choir students (who purchase their music) students in other musical ensembles must return all music to Blue Lake Fine Arts Camp immediately following their Homecoming Concert.
 Blue Lake Fine Arts Camp charges a fee of \$20 to replace music that is lost or damaged.